cisagov/ScubaGear/baselines/powerplatform.md

 ### Implementation

-1. There is currently no setting in the Admin center for this control and can only be enabled through the [Power Apps PowerShell modules](https://learn.microsoft.com/en-us/power-platform/admin/powerapps-powershell#installation).
+1. This setting currently can only be enabled through the [Power Apps PowerShell modules](https://learn.microsoft.com/en-us/power-platform/admin/powerapps-powershell#installation).

-2. After installing the Power Apps PowerShell modules, run the following PowerShell command to enable  which will prompt in an interactive sign in window for admin credentials.
+2. After installing the Power Apps PowerShell modules, run the following PowerShell command to disable the creation of Power Pages sites by non-adminstrative users.
 ```
 Set-TenantSettings -RequestBody @{ "disablePortalsCreationByNonAdminUsers" = $true }
 ```